This post may contain affiliate links. Please read our disclosure policy.

 - Garlic Bread.
 Spread it onto a halved baguette, top with a little parmesan, and grill until bubbly.

 - Vegetables.
-Toss steamed broccoli, roasted sweet potatoes, or green beans in a tablespoon of this butter just before serving.
+Toss steamed broccoli, simple roasted sweet potatoes, or green beans in a tablespoon of this butter just before serving.

 - Rice & Pasta.
-Stir a spoonful into hot rice or plain pasta for an instant effortless side dish.
+Stir a spoonful into hot rice or plain pasta for an instant, effortless side dish.

 - Roast Chicken.
 Rub it under the skin of a whole chicken before roasting for the juiciest bird of your life.